Blog Header Logo

 BONUS TIP: Sequestering and chelating agents don’t just protect against metal stains.
 They can also help prevent unsightly calcium scale.
 Risk factors include high Calcium Hardness, the presence of metals in the water, and/or high pH.
 Before you start balancing your pool water, consider if your pool is at risk, and add stain and scale prevention chemicals if necessary.
 Even under the best circumstances, calcium and metals can still come out of solution if not properly managed.
 An ounce of prevention goes a long way in protecting the appearance of your pool!

-Total Alkalinity: 80–120 ppm Ideal (60–180 ppm Acceptable)
+Total Alkalinity: 80–120 ppm ideal (60–180 ppm acceptable)

 Total Alkalinity (TA) is a measure of alkaline materials in the water.
 It helps control pH to keep it more stable.
 The chemicals used to balance TA also impact pH balance, so it’s usually best to balance one and then the other — not both at the same time.
 If using calcium hypochlorite (cal-hypo), sodium hypochlorite, or lithium hypochlorite as your primary sanitizer, the ideal TA range is 80–100 ppm.
 When using dichlor, trichlor, or bromine as your primary sanitizer, the ideal range is between 100–120 ppm.
 For a saltwater chlorine generator, most manufacturers recommend TA levels between 80–120 ppm.